Lease Extension Procedure

 The first step in extending your lease is to obtain a valuation of the likely premium payable to extend your lease.
-You will need to instruct a surveyor who is experienced in carrying out such valuations.
+You will need to instruct a surveyor who is experienced in carrying out such evaluations.
 Your surveyor will visit your property and carry out an inspection.

 Based on that inspection and a statutory formula he will provide you with an estimate of the likely premium payable for the lease extension.
 The surveyor will be able to give you a ‘top’ and ‘bottom’ figure so that you will have some idea of the range within which the lease extension premium will fall.